 The location of the property

 Two types of spray foam insulation exist, namely open cell and closed cell.
-Open-cell spray foam costs typically $0.25 to $0.50 per board foot and closed-cell spray foam ranges from $0.90 to $1.50 per board foot.
-In this case, the typical expense of spray foam insulation installation is $2,128.
-On average, most homeowners pay somewhere in the range of $1,463 and $2,926.
+Open-cell spray foam costs typically $0.75 to $1.25 per board foot and closed-cell spray foam ranges from $2.00 to $2.25 per board foot.
+In this case, the typical expense of spray foam insulation installation is $3,128.
+On average, most homeowners pay somewhere in the range of $2,463 and $3,926.
 In addition, costing relies upon the parts of your home you want to insulate and to what thickness.
+Keep in mind that these prices have been fluctuating significantly year to year, so make sure to check with your local insulation company to get accurate pricing.

 Some people feel scared by the cost and commitment of using spray foam insulation in their homes.
 Without knowing the advantages that spray foam insulation can offer their home and family, you can undoubtedly ignore this choice.